manorrock/assistant/README.md

 ## Test Coverage

 The project uses JaCoCo for test coverage reporting.
-Coverage reports are generated during the test phase and uploaded to Codecov during CI builds.
+Coverage reports are generated during the test phase and posted as comments on pull requests.
 The shared module has a minimum instruction coverage requirement of 15%.

 To generate coverage reports locally:
 ```bash